ednunezg/ednunezg.github.io/_posts/2021-03-18-Algotrading.markdown

 ## About

-Day trading is an intense game where you are competing with a large crowd of investors to react to market conditions that you can predict and react with speed.
+Day trading involves a competition with a large crowd of investors to react to market conditions that you can predict and react with speed.
 In theory, trading in an automated fashion can allow you to generate profits with a speed and frequency that is impossible for a human to execute.
 Other added benefits include:

-- You can detach yourself psychologically and emotionally from your trading decisions once you cement a trust in your strategy.
+- You can detach yourself psychologically and emotionally from your trading decisions once you cement a trust in your strategy
 - Your strategy is testable against historical price data.
 This also means you optimize algorithm parameter by permutating these on multiple backtests
 - Low risk of manual error while placing orders